annaostrowska03/weather_qa_nl2sql/README.md

 * `rag_style` – schema in natural language
 * `conversational` – lightweight format

-Each model was mapped to its suitable prompt style in `model_prompt_styles` (it was checked in tests which prompt works the best for which model):
+Each model was mapped to its suitable prompt style (it was checked in tests which prompt works the best for which model):

 ```python
 model_prompt_styles = {